-How do I make Windows Mail leave a copy of my messages on the server?
+How do I make Windows Mail for Vista leave a copy of my messages on the server?

 With Windows Mail it's possible to leave a copy of each message on the mail server after you read it.

 You'll want to do this if you read email in Windows Mail and another program (or our Webmail system).
 If you don't set up Windows Mail to leave your messages on the server, it will delete the messages as soon as it connects to read mail, and the other program (or Webmail) won't be able to see the messages.